Karen Cries on the Bus: Plot

-Karen, a housewife in her late thirties, leaves her troubled marriage and moves into a cheap room in crumbling neighborhood where she tries to start a new life.
+Karen, a housewife in her late thirties, leaves her troubled marriage and moves into a cheap room in a crumbling neighborhood where she tries to start a new life.
 Unskilled, she is unable to find work.
 Her troubles only increase when her purse is stolen with all her money, forcing her to beg for money at bus stops and shoplift from grocery stores.
 Her mother and her husband both try to convince her to give the marriage a second chance, but she would rather be on her own.

 Karen's new friend Patricia introduces her to a playwright with whom she begins a relationship.
-Karen is offered a job at a bookstore where she had applied much earlier, but before she can begin work her new boyfriend informs her that he's been offered a job in Argentina and he wants her to join him there.
+Karen is offered a job at a bookstore where she had applied much earlier, but before she can begin work her new boyfriend informs her that he has been offered a job in Argentina and he wants her to join him there.
 She accepts, and in doing so turns down the job at the bookstore.
 But before they leave, she realizes that the move would keep her from living her own life as she intended, and she chooses not to go.

 The film ends with Karen riding on the bus, still uncertain of the future, but content to finally be living on her own terms.
 As she gets off the bus, another woman gets on, destitute and crying, just as Karen had done at the start of the film.